NXLog Documentation

 <30>Nov 21 11:40:27 myserver sshd[26459]: Accepted publickey for john from 192.168.1.1 port 41193 ssh2

 BSD syslog defines both the log entry format and the transport.
-The message format is free-form, allowing for the payload to be JSON or another structured data format.
+The message format is free-form, allowing the payload to be JSON or another structured data format.

 BSD syslog format

-BSD syslog uses a simple format, comprised of three parts.
+BSD syslog uses a simple format comprised of three parts.

 Base BSD syslog format